How to get into UCSF Medical School? What are the UCSF Medical School acceptance rate and Admission requirements?

 The UCSF medical school acceptance rate

 The University of California San Francisco School of Medicine is one of the most selective medical schools in the United States.
-And the recent years’ acceptance rate of UCSF medical school is rather low, the latest UCSF medical school acceptance rate is around 2%.
+And recent years’ acceptance rate of UCSF medical school is rather low, the latest UCSF medical school acceptance rate is around 2%.

 UCSF medical school acceptance rate is the same as the acceptance rate of Mayo Clinic School of Medicine (Alix) Medical School.